 Tallest Paper Tower Challenge

 AbstractIn this engineering challenge, you will use limited materials to build a paper tower as tall as possible, but there's a twist!
 Your tower must also support a heavy weight at the top without collapsing.
-Follow the contest rules to try it out and enter the 2021 Fluor Engineering Challenge!
+The 2021 Fluor Engineering Challenge is closed, but you can still try it out for your own science project!

 Teachers, lesson plan versions of this challenge are also available.